- Do tariffs affect the cost of car insurance?

 Do tariffs affect the cost of car insurance?

-Proposed tariffs on goods from Canada and Mexico and increased tariffs on China could significantly increase the cost of car insurance in the U.S. The U.S. imports around $56 billion in auto parts from Mexico, Canada, and China, according to the Observatory of Economic Complexity (OEC).
-While many car parts come from those countries, there are also tariffs on steel, aluminum, and semiconductors, all used in car manufacturing.
-The cost of car insurance will likely rise indirectly due to the increased claims cost of repairing or replacing vehicles, potentially creating a significant financial burden for car owners.
+Yes, tariffs on goods from Canada and Mexico, and increased tariffs on China, could significantly raise the cost of car insurance in the U.S. The U.S. imports around $56 billion in auto parts from Mexico, Canada, and China, according to the Observatory of Economic Complexity (OEC).
+There are also tariffs on steel, aluminum, and semiconductors, all of which are used in car manufacturing.
+The cost of car insurance will likely rise due to higher repair and replacement costs driving higher claim costs for insurance companies.

 “The primary driver of what we all pay for auto insurance is the cost of the claims.
 So, to the degree that tariffs increase the cost of anything that insurance products pay for, such as building materials costs, the cost of auto replacement parts, repair costs, and new cars, that will increase loss costs and create upward pressure on insurance premiums,” says Bob Passmore, department vice president, personal lines, at the American Property CasualtyLiability or loss resulting from an accident.
 Insurance Association (APCIA).